-We rely upon the capacity, reliability and security of our and our vendors' IT and data security infrastructure and our and our vendor's ability to expand and continually update this infrastructure in response to the changing needs of our business.
+We rely upon the capacity, reliability and security of our and our vendors' IT and data security infrastructure and our vendor's ability to expand and continually update this infrastructure in response to the changing needs of our business.
 As we implement new systems or integrate existing systems, they may not perform as expected, which may result in liability or incurred costs, including litigation.
 If we experience an issue with the functioning of an important IT system or a security breach of our IT systems, including during necessary system upgrades and/or new system implementations, the resulting disruptions, including because of investigations or litigation, could have a material and adverse effect on our business, results of operations and financial condition.
 We are indirectly exposed to the same risks in our supply chain.
 Furthermore, we collect and maintain information in digital form that is necessary to conduct our business, and we are increasingly dependent on our IT and data security infrastructure to operate our business.
 In the ordinary course of our business, we collect, store and transmit large amounts of confidential information, including intellectual property, proprietary business information and personal information.
-We have established physical, electronic and organizational measures to safeguard and secure our systems on digital information.
-We have also outsourced elements of our IT systems and the processing, transmission and storage of digital information.
+We have established physical, electronic and organizational measures to safeguard and secure our systems to prevent data compromise and rely on commercially available systems, software, tools, and monitoring to provide security for our IT systems and the processing, transmission and storage of digital information.
 We have also outsourced elements of our IT systems and, as a result, a number of third-party vendors may or could have access to our confidential information.

 Despite our implementation of security measures, our IT systems, like those of other companies, are vulnerable to damage or interruption from a variety of sources, including physical damage, telecommunications or network failures or interruptions, system malfunction, natural disasters and malicious human acts.
 Such IT systems, including our servers, are additionally vulnerable to physical or electronic break-ins, security breaches from inadvertent or intentional actions by our employees, third-party service providers, contractors, consultants, business partners, and/or other third parties, or from cyber-attacks by malicious third parties (including the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering, and other means to affect service reliability and threaten the confidentiality, integrity, and availability of information).
 For example, in February 2021, we experienced a ransomware attack that involved the unauthorized access to certain of our servers.
-While we were able to detect and stop the unauthorized access before any substantial amount of information was accessed and before the attacker was able to encrypt our systems, the attacker misappropriated certain personal and proprietary information.
+While we were able to detect and stop the unauthorized access before any substantial amount of information was accessed and before the attacker was able to encrypt our systems, the attacker misappropriated certain personal and proprietary information and publicly published certain of such information.
 We reported the incident to the applicable government authorities in France, Germany and the United States.
-Additionally, one of our acquired subsidiaries experienced a ransomware attack in February 2020, prior to our acquisition of such subsidiary.
+Additionally, one of our acquisition of such subsidiary.